rajman62/NLP-Pipeline/Readme.md

 What we see here are two charts that have just been initialized by the lexical analyzer, one chart for each sentence.
 Step by step, what happened is:

-1. wordFSA and separator FSA have been called alternatively to find all the tokens of the sentence.
+1. wordFSA and separator FSA have been called alternatively to find all the tokens of the sentences.
 WordFSA tried all match from the start of the sentence and found Hello.
 Then separatorFSA was called and tried a longest match after Hello and matched just a space. wordFSA was called again and matched word and so on.
 2. eosSeparatorRegex is applied on every separator token.
 Every separator tokens matching eosSeparatorRegex that